CleverCloud/doc.clever-cloud.com/commons/addons/clever-cloud-addons.md

 The add-ons offer different plan to adapt to your needs.
 You can find details about them on the documentation page of the add-on.

-## Available add-on
+## Available add-ons

-Clever Cloud provides multiple add-on to work with you application :
+Clever Cloud provides multiple add-ons to work with you application :

 * [MySQL](mysql.md)
 * [PostgreSQL](postgresql.md)